 Students who are taking all online classes and are living off campus are not required to take a COVID-19 test.

-The University worked with the CSCU System Office and state to procure the services of Griffin Health, which will send swabbers to campus throughout the semester to conduct weekly testing of 5 to 10 percent of the resident-student population, residence hall staff, and student athletes who are in season and practicing.
+The University worked with the CSCU System Office and state to procure the services of Griffin Health, which will send swabbers to campus throughout the semester to conduct weekly testing of 15 percent of the resident-student population, residence hall staff, and student athletes who are in season and practicing.
 This level of testing will help to identify emerging transmission trends and inform infection control measures.